NethServer/docs/developer-manual/en/development_process.rst

 ======

 An issue is a formal description of a known problem, or wished feature, inside a tracker.
-There are 4 types of issue:
+There are two types of issues:

 * **Bug**: describe a defect on the software, it must lead to a resolution of the problem.
-For example, a process crashing under certain conditions
+For example, a process crashing under certain conditions.
-* **Feature**: describe a new wished function inside the software.
-  For example, a new GUI interface to configure user preferences
-* **Enhancement**: describe a small improvement of current code or features.
-For example, remove harmless warning of a running process
+* **Enhancement**: describe an improvement of current code or an entire new feature.
+For example, remove harmless warning of a running process or a new UI panel.
-* **Task**: describe a generic task not strictly related to source code.
-For example, a document about a new feature

-Bugs, features and enhancements will always produce a commit inside a SCM repository and/or a new software package (typically RPM) containing the new code.
+Bugs and enhancements will always produce a commit inside a one or more git repositories and one or more new RPM packages containing the new code.

-Developer *must take care* to link commits to code reporting the commit inside the issues, and the issue number inside the commit comment.
+The developer must bundle his commits as one or more GitHub *pull requests*, reporting the issue reference.

-All released packages must contain a list and a description of related closed issues.
+All released packages must contain the references to closed issues and/or pull requests.

 Do I need to open a new issue?
 ------------------------------